fairefaretravels/g4emovement/README.md

 ## Getting Started

-Access to this website is private and by invitation only.
-If you are a member:
+Access to this website is open to all.

-1. **Login:**
+1. **Hosting?:**
-   Use your credentials to sign in.
+   Simply click the button and go live or hop on as a viewer.

 2. **Explore:**
    Browse upcoming events, join live sessions, and listen to archived content.